Phlorum - Page Content

 Ponds

-Created by excavating voids or allowing land to flood by diverting a watercourse.
+Ponds can be created by excavating voids or allowing land to flood by diverting a watercourse.

 Grassland

-Can simply be created by altering the mowing regime or by replanting with meadow species.
+Grassland can simply be created by altering the mowing regime or by replanting with meadow species.

 Woodland

-Planting trees demonstrates a long term commitment to enhancing biodiversity in any scheme.
+Planting trees demonstrates a long-term commitment to enhancing biodiversity in any scheme.
 As the climax ecosystem in most UK locations, woodlands are some of the most diverse habitats around and their creation should be encouraged wherever possible.

 Refugia/hibernacula